eekcoopuw/jobmon/docsource/index.rst

 Jobmon
 ######
-TODO: UPDATE THIS SECTION

 Jobmon is a Scientific Workflow Management system developed at IHME specifically for the institute's needs.
 Jobmon aims to reduce human pain by providing:

-- An easy to use Python API that matches existing code patterns.
+- An easy to use Python API and R API.
+- Ability to run jobs on both UGE cluster (Buster) and Slurm cluster.
 - Centralized monitoring of jobs, including the job's status and errors.
 - Automatic retries to protect against random cluster failures.
 - Automatic retries following a resource failures, e.g. re-running a job with increased memory.